marioa2401/samoyedcoin_translation/pt_br_pt.md

 --Continuar nossa missão de sermos orientados à comunidade e trazer conscientização e diversão para o ecossistema Solana.

-#### Samo Tools | -- Ferramentas
+#### Samo Tools | -- Ferramentas SAMO
 The SAMO team is working hard to put tools at your disposal.
---O time de desenvolvedores SAMO está trabalhando duro para trazer ferramentas à sua disposição.
+--A equipe de desenvolvedores SAMO está a trabalhar duro para trazer ferramentas à sua disposição.

 #### Samo Tips | -- Gorjetas SAMO
 It will generate a HTML embed code you can use to setup a tipping portal of your own - TIPS Samoyedcoid(링크)